RaumZeit/LinuxOnAcerCB5-311/README.md

 Both packages work well, and I have not encountered any device specific problems yet, except that 'Suspend to RAM' is not working (yet).

+_Update_: Both packages are now automatically installed by the install script.

 ### Preparation
 This script installs an ArchLinuxARM system, together with an xfce4/xorg environment, including the proprietary NVidia drivers for the Tegra K1 processor and its Kepler GPU.

-=> Reinstall Chrome OS in Developer Mode
+#### Reinstall Chrome OS in Developer Mode

 This sound complicated but is in fact really easy.
 Simply press